-Before you start using CockroachDB, you should understand a couple important mechanics of the database:
+Before you start using CockroachDB, you should understand the following important mechanics of the database:

 - How applications interact with CockroachDB